bcgov/DriveBC.ca-loadtests/README.md

 flake8.
 Linting is done via pre commit hooks installed using [pre-commit](https://pre-commit.com).

 Javascript linting via eslint is run in a pre commit hook.
-To setup Javascript linting in VS Code, install yarn and run `yarn install` in the `frontend` directory, and install the ESlint extension.
+To set up Javascript linting in VS Code, install yarn and run `yarn install` in the `frontend` directory, and install the ESlint extension.